BrowserSync/browser-sync/README.md

 browser-sync --files "app/css/*.css" --server "app" --index "index.htm"
 ```

-Watch ALL CSS files for changes with a static server & specify that the base dir should be "app" & with browser-sync disabled
+Watch ALL CSS files for changes with a static server & specify that the base dir should be "app" & with ghostMode disabled
 ```
 browser-sync --files "app/css/*.css" --server "app" --ghostMode false
 ```